KempnerInstitute/distributed-inference-vllm/README.md

 Loading safetensors checkpoint shards:   2% Completed | 3/191 [00:26<32:54, 10.50s/it]
 ```

-When the model is fully loaded and the server is ready to handle requests, you should see lines like,
+When the model is fully loaded and the server is ready to handle requests, you should see lines like

 ```
 INFO:     Started server process [2405764]